JRasmusBm/pong/README.md

 # Pong

-My version of the classical video game Pong, implemented in Pygame with Django.
+My version of the classical video game Pong, implemented in Python with Pygame.